Dualcon/Ionic-2-Community-tutorial/README.md

 Create an user and watch how our protected routes works.

-If you need you can download this branch too, search for the firebase one.
+## If you need you can download this branch too, it calls firebase.